good-loop/doc/pages/policy/environmental-policy.md

  - To reduce unfavourable impact on the natural environment of Wintewell through our work and consumption.
  - To conserve and support use of sustainable resources.
- - To follow “the waste hierarchy”:
+ - To follow "the waste hierarchy":
    1. Reduce;
    2. Reuse or reclaim;
    3. Recover (Recycle);